Resources for Washington workforce development professionals

 WA Department of Social and Health Services benefits

-- People can use these benefits as soon as they are loaded onto EBT cards.
-To confirm benefits have been loaded to EBT cards, we encourage households to use the ebtEDGE or MyWABenefits apps or call the phone number on the back of their EBT cards.
+- To confirm benefits have been loaded to EBT cards, we encourage households to use the ebtEDGE or MyWABenefits apps or call the phone number on the back of their EBT cards.
+For questions about the amount of food benefits received or if benefits aren’t loading onto EBT cards by their usual issuance dates, contact your local DSHS office or our Customer Service Contact Center at 877-501-2233.

 Employment Security Department